emojicode/emojicode.github.io/src/reference/types.md

 ## Namespaces

 Each type when defined is loaded into a namespace.
-By definition the type doesn’t bascially belong to this namespace but is *reachable* through this namespace.
+By definition the type doesn’t basically belong to this namespace but is *reachable* through this namespace.
 A type may actually even be reachable through multiple namespaces.

-Everywhere a type name is expected you can either just use the name of the type without explicitely specifying a namespace and the compiler will asumme that the type is reachable thorugh the default namespace 🔴, or you can explicitely specify a namespace with the namespace accessor:
+Everywhere a type name is expected you can either just use the name of the type without explicitely specifying a namespace and the compiler will assume that the type is reachable through the default namespace 🔴, or you can explicitly specify a namespace with the namespace accessor:

 ```